 What counties do you cover?

-We currently serve clients who have received tickets in Orange, Alamance, Guilford, Forsyth, Davidson, Wake, Iredell, Lee, Cumberland, Mecklenburg, Cabarrus, Union, Chatham, Durham, Randolph, Montgomery, Moore, Rowan, Harnett, Johnston, Granville, Person, Caswell, and Vance Counties.
+We currently serve clients who have received tickets in Orange, Alamance, Guilford, Forsyth, Davie, Davidson, Buncombe, Wake, Iredell, Lee, Cumberland, Mecklenburg, Cabarrus, Union, Chatham, Durham, Randolph, Montgomery, Moore, Rowan, Harnett, Johnston, Granville, Person, Caswell, and Vance Counties.
 We are planning to expand to cover the entire state soon, so check back with us if we do not currently cover the county in which you received your citation.
 You can sign-up with our office no matter where you live.

 What types of traffic tickets do you handle?